ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G210.97-19.33S2}

-G210.97-19.33S2 is located in Orion A, and we identified a proto-binary system in its center.
-Their envelope+disk masses are 0.020 $\pm$ 0.009 M$_\odot$ and 0.018 $\pm$ 0.008 M$_\odot$ respectively.
-The separation between the two protostars (A \& B) is $\sim$3400 au.
-Furthermore, we have discovered two additional protostars in the outer part of the core: G210.97-19.33S2$\_$C and G210.97-19.33S2$\_$D. Figure \ref{figA1} (c) shows that G210.97-19.33S2C and G210.97-19.33S2$\_$D are more widely separated from the core centre.
-Their position is near the edge of the field of view, and their emission is weak.
+G210.97-19.33S2 is located in Orion A, and we have identified a protobinary system in its center.
+G210.97-19.33S2$\_$A is proved be an Class 0 protostar and G210.97-19.33S2$\_$B is an Class I protostar.
+Its envelope+disk masses are 0.020 $\pm$ 0.009 $\textit{M}_\odot$ and 0.018 $\pm$ 0.008 $\textit{M}_\odot$ respectively.
+The separation between the two protostars (A and B) is $\sim$3400 au.
+Furthermore, we have discovered two additional protostars in the outer part of the core: G210.97-19.33S2$\_$C and G210.97-19.33S2$\_$D. Figure \ref{figA1} (c) shows that G210.97-19.33S2C and G210.97-19.33S2$\_$D are more widely separated from the core center.
+Their position is near the edge of the FOV, and their emission is weak.

 According to the high-velocity $^{12}$CO emission map in Figure \ref{figA2}, we have only detected outflows near G210.97-19.33S2$\_$A. The CO emission around G210.97-19.33S2$\_$B is very faint.
 G210.97-19.33S2$\_$C and G210.97-19.33S2$\_$D do not exhibit any line emission.